Xilinx/VMC_Help/AIE/FIR_Interpolation_Stream/README.md

 When this option is enabled, the tool allows you to specify reloadable filter coefficients via an input port

 #### Filter coefficients
-Specifies the filter coefficients as a vector of (N+1)/4+1 elements, where 'N' is a positive integer that represents the filter length.
+Specifies the filter coefficients as a vector.

 #### Interpolation factor
 An unsigned integer which describes the interpolation factor of the